dewelobya/front-page/README.md

 <details id=3>
 <summary><h2> Bored?
 Join our DAO </h2></summary>

- _Join our DAO or form a subDAO with us :sparkles:_
+ _Join our DAO or form a subDAO with us 🌟 _

-### :keyboard: KinderKarten DAO
+### 👧 KinderKarten DAO

+<! --
   KinderKarten DAO is focused on children’s, girls’ and women’s education, career development, and entrepreneurship on Web 3.0
+-->
 1. Our [Notion](https://innate-people-17b.notion.site/KinderKarten-DAO-07ec10f3ea104a018c2d15e124cee5c5)